umsundu/PS-Scripts-Obfuscated/README.md

 # PS-Scripts-Obfuscated
 Powewrshell scripts xor encoded and convereted to .txt to avoid on disk detction.
+All credit to the authors.

 ## The below is currently a working AMSI bypass.